 Responses in the Self-Study Report are written indicating how the institution meets each standard listed in the ARSD Rules 24:53 governing Educator Preparation Program Approval.
 In continuing accreditation visits, the Self-Study Report also serves as documentation of the educator preparation provider's growth and development since the last accreditation visit.

-The Self-Study Report is to be submitted electronically.
+The Self-Study Report is to be submitted electronically approximately 3 months prior to the review in order to review the organization of materials.